chris-pearce/scally/README.md

 ## Contributing

-Scally gratefully welcomes contributions from the open-source community but there are a number of requirements and principles that need adhering to before code is eligible for inclusion in the framework.
+Scally gratefully welcomes contributions from the open-source community but there are a number of requirements and principles that need to be adhered for code to eligible for inclusion in the framework.

 ### Keep it simple

 Scally is written in Sass, which provides a lot of incredibly powerful features.
-However, Scally does not want to become a platform for Sass’ capabilities—all code that comes into Scally should be as simple and CSS-like as possible.
+However, Scally does not want to become a platform for Sass’ capabilities&mdash;all code that comes into Scally should be as simple and CSS-like as possible.

 Adding this complexity is against a number of Scally's core principles especially in team-based workflows, long-running and larger projects, and its flexibility.